GuilhermeSencadas/StudyCenter/Docs/Project_Details.md

 This project is to create a better and customizable study environment in a simple and fast way.

 To organize this project there will be **Subjects**.
-A subject will be defined by a unique five-letter code (Eg. LAPR, MATHS), the subject's full name (Laboratory Project, Mathematics) and a description.
+A subject will be defined by a unique five-letter code (Eg. LAPR, MATHS), the subject's full name (Laboratory Project, Mathematics) with a maximum of 20 chars and a 50-letter description .

 To further sort the topics related to each subject, we'll have **Categories** that will compact the questions.
 Each category has a name (Eg. Adition, Subtraction, Division) and a description (Eg. See X content).
 The names must be unique under the subject they're placed into.